SherG/cool-iron/blog/joe-biden-prophet-isaiah.md

 However, using such phrases out of context makes them meaningless.

 Presidents — and their speechwriters — should instead speak plainly.
 Say what you mean.
-And be wary of invoking scripture
+And be wary of invoking the Bible.